simonbacquie/cf-vagrant-rails/README.md

 ### Change directory to your Rails project folder from in Git Bash
     cd projects
     cd my_rails_project

+### Copy files from this repo into your Rails project folder
+    Vagrantfile
+    Cheffile
+These contain a pre-made configuration for the Virtual Machine we're about to build.

 ### Add to .gitignore in Rails project
     .vagrant